Virajr7123/Oasis-Finder/SECURITY.md

 1. **GitHub Private Vulnerability Reporting (Preferred)**

-   - Navigate to the main page of the "Sweet Spot" repository.
+   - Navigate to the main page of the "Oasis Finder" repository.

    - Click on the **Security** tab.